ESPN reports that the Oakland Raiders sign former Vikings and Dolphins quarterback Daunte Culpepper.

 TE/DE Leon Hart – Hart (photo) was the last defensive lineman to win the Heisman Trophy award and was the last Heisman Trophy winner to be selected #1 in the NFL draft.
 Hart was a 2-time All-American at defensive end and even averaged over 15 ypc as TE on offense.

-While I could make a case for why Notre Dame football is the best program in college football history (I think many people would agree with that – or at least list them in their top 3), we've still got our work cut out for us if we want to become the best football program in the country right now.
+otball history (I think many people would agree with that – or at least list them in their top 3), we've still got our work cut out for us if we want to become the best football program in the country right now.
 I don't think Notre Dame will ever have the most talented team in the country, but there's no reason why we can't have top 5 talent and I do believe we're getting there.
 It's going to take awhile for us to rebuild after truly one of the worst coaching staffs in college football and I do believe Charlie Weis will win a National Championship before he leaves South Bend.
 Good things come to those who wait, right?....

-" This gesture was more than enough for the Aggie Team.
+behind it and its importance? " This gesture was more than enough for the Aggie Team.
 Although Gill did not play in the game, he had accepted the call to help his team.
 He came to be known as the "Twelfth Man" because he stood ready for in case the eleven men on the gridiron needed him.
 That spirit of readiness for service, desire to support, and enthusiasm helped kindle a flame of devotion among the entire student body; a spirit that has grown vigorously throughout the years.
 The entire student body at A&M is the Twelfth Man, and they stand during the entire game to show their support.
 The 12th Man is always in the stands waiting to be called upon if needed."

 In addition to yelling and supporting the team from the stands, the 12th Man is represented by a special group of students who walk-on to the football team.
 Each game, one walk-on is selected to wear the sacred #12 and to play on kickoff and punt team.
 In 2005, Coach Fran brought back the 12th Man Kickoff Team of the 80's in a modified form.
 While still consisting of all walk-ons, the team only sees the field when the Aggies are comfortably ahead.